ODF (OpenDocument Format): Introduction and Translation

 Versatility

-Suitable for various types of office documents, including word processing, spreadsheets, presentations, graphics, etc.
+Applicable to various types of office documents, including word processing, spreadsheets, presentations, graphics, etc.

 2. Document Types Included in ODF